MCai416/Bellman-Policy-Iteration/README.md

 EEI_AG_IID looks at the consumption/savings policy (supply side of the capital market) of an income fluctuation model, which is the capital supply side of the Aiyagari model, with iid income distribution, allows savings with a constant rate of return, code written based on Kaplan's Matlab codes

-EEI_AG_Markov modifies the above model to a finite state Markov process, which allows for policies conditional on past probabilities, more lags are also possible, but it takes a lot of computational power.
-For example, the iid setting took 4 seconds to complete, while Markov process took more than 15 seconds.
+EEI_AG_Markov modifies the iid model to a finite state Markov process, which allows for responses to be conditional on past states, more lags are also possible by making a larget matrix, but it takes a lot of computational power.
+For example, the iid setting takes 4 seconds to compute, while Markov process takes more than 15 seconds.
 Meanwhile there isn't a lot of information added using Markov process.

 EEI_GM_Deter looks at the classical social planner's deterministic growth model, which is different from the income fluctuation model, you can compare the results between policy iteration in EEI_GM_Deter.png and bisection/shooting algorithm in the "Discrete Ramsey" repository.
 The picture results have the same axes settings.